fastmcp-me/mcp-dbs/README.md

 - The `command` should be `node`
 - In `args`, provide the absolute path to the cli.js file in your mcp-dbs installation
 - Configure the appropriate environment variables for your database type (see the environment variables section below)
-- You can use environment variables for any of the supported databases (SQLite, PostgreSQL, or SQL Server)
+- You can use environment variables for any of the supported databases (SQLite, PostgreSQL, SQL Server, or MongoDB)

 ### Using with Claude